cocur/slugify/README.md

 Integrations
 ------------

-### Symfony2
+### Symfony

-Slugify contains a Symfony2 bundle and service definition that allow you to use it as a service in your Symfony2 application.
+Slugify contains a Symfony bundle and service definition that allow you to use it as a service in your Symfony application.
 The code resides in the `Cocur\Slugify\Bridge\Symfony` namespace and you only need to add the bundle class to your `AppKernel.php`: